-With so much information on the Internet, more and more people are trying to DIY lithium battery themselves.
+With so much information on the Internet, more and more people are trying to DIY lithium batteries themselves.
 After all, lithium batteries can be expensive, and it can be cheaper to make them yourself.
 But regardless of why people do it, making your own batteries is extremely dangerous.

 In this article, we’ll explore what a lithium battery is, whether you can make it yourself, and why it’s not worth the risk.

-What is a lithium battery
+What is a lithium battery?

 Lithium-ion batteries are an advanced type of electrochemistry that use lithium ions to power our handheld devices, vehicles, RVs, and everything in between.
 They consist of an anode, a cathode, and a battery electrolyte solution that transports ions from anode to cathode (when discharging) and from cathode to anode (when charging).